Dan O'Herlihy

-Daniel Peter O'Herlihy (May 1, 1919 – February 17, 2005) was an Irish actor of film, television and radio.
-With a distinguished appearance and rich, resonant speaking voice, O'Herlihy's best-known roles included his Oscar-nominated portrayal of the lead character in Luis Buñuel's Robinson Crusoe (1954), Brigadier General Warren A. Black in Fail Safe (1964), Marshal Ney in Waterloo (1970), Conal Cochran in Halloween III: Season of the Witch (1982), Grig in The Last Starfighter in (1984), "The Old Man" in RoboCop (1987) and its 1990 sequel, and Andrew Packard in the television series Twin Peaks (1990–91).
+Daniel Peter O'Herlihy (1 May 1919 – 17 February 2005) was an Irish actor.
+His best-known roles included his Oscar-nominated portrayal of the title character in Luis Buñuel's Robinson Crusoe (1954), Brigadier General Warren A. Black in Fail Safe (1964), Marshal Ney in Waterloo (1970), Conal Cochran in Halloween III: Season of the Witch (1982), Grig in The Last Starfighter (1984), "The Old Man" in RoboCop (1987) and its 1990 sequel, and Andrew Packard in the television series Twin Peaks (1990–91).

 Early life and education

 O'Herlihy was born in Wexford, County Wexford in 1919, but moved with his family to Dublin when he was young.
 He was educated at Christian Brothers College in Dún Laoghaire and later studied at University College Dublin, graduating in 1944 with a degree in architecture, following in his father's footsteps.

 He developed a keen interest in acting during his university studies.
 He joined several amateur theatre groups and joined the Abbey Theatre as a bit player.
 After graduating from the university, he decided to pursue acting full-time, working at the Abbey and Gate Theatre, first as a set designer, then later as an actor.